e-Safety for Parents

 Discounts apply for multiple purchases, see pricing table below

-An online e-Safety training course specifically written for parents and carers, designed to assist schools with engaging parents in their e-Safety message.
+An online e-Safety training course specifically written for parents and carers, designed to assist schools with engaging parents in their e-Safety training message.
 This course gives an introduction to topics including online risks to children, cyberbullying, sexting, inappropriate content and where to seek further help.

 Our online learning management system has been built to solve the problem of maintaining central records for all safeguarding and child protection training and ensuring that everyone’s training is current and up-to-date.
 If an inspecting body wants to check your records, simply use our website to display a full record of staff training certificates.